 Roommates aren’t just for college students.
 As rents soar, more adults are joining households to share the burden.
-By the end of 2017, nearly a third of working-age adults lived with a non-romantic housemate, according to a report by Zillow.
+By the end of 2019, nearly a third of U.S. adults over 18 lived in a shared household, according to the Census Bureau.
 That’s up from roughly one in five adults in 2005.

 But living with a roommate isn’t always how “Friends” made it out to be.
 Yes, you can lower your rent payments and save money on utility bills, but you can also find yourself living with a narcissistic jerk.